klinchoni/SoftUni/README.md

 # SoftUni
- Solved problems from the homework and exam preparation
+ Here are my homeworks and exam preparations from all the courses I attended in SoftUni for now.